Baylor Players to Watch Against Creighton - Second Round

 Baylor Players to Watch

-Keyonte George leads the Bears at 15.6 points per contest, while also putting up 2.8 assists and 4.2 rebounds.
+Keyonte George is tops on the Bears at 15.6 points per game, while also putting up 2.8 assists and 4.2 rebounds.

-Jalen Bridges paces the Bears at 5.6 rebounds per game, while also averaging 1.1 assists and 10.2 points.
+Jalen Bridges is tops on the Bears at 5.6 rebounds per contest, while also posting 1.1 assists and 10.2 points.

 Baylor Top Performers (Last 10 Games)